 As a small business owner on a budget, it’s a good idea for you to identify potential risks to your capital and revenue streams.
 Economic changes, natural disasters, legal liabilities, mismanagement, and security vulnerabilities can threaten businesses of any size.
 When you take the time to evaluate your own risk exposure and develop strategies for mitigating those risks, you benefit in the long run and minimize your exposure.

 Risk Identification for Small Businesses

-You will also want a data backup plan allowing for regularly scheduled backups to a cloud-based platform or off-premise server.
-Consider what measures you should take to avoid loss or damage to your company’s computer equipment and data storage devices.
-Keep backup copies of software programs that your business uses in the event of data loss.
+You will also want a data backup plan that allows for regularly scheduled backups to a cloud-based platform or off-premise server, and it’s a good idea to consider what measures you should take to avoid loss or damage to your company’s computer equipment and data storage devices.
+Keeping backup copies of software programs that your business uses in the event of data loss is one such strategy.
 Although you might keep backup copies of data files, the cost of replacing the actual programs for processing that data demands a complete system backup.

 Minimize Risks of Theft

 You take many steps to keep criminals from stealing from your business — like locking doors and using security services.
 But according to the Retail Council of Canada, the most likely thieves are inside the building already.
 Employee theft in Canadian businesses costs $1.4 billion each year.
 It’s one of the major causes of small-business shrinkage.
 But the best way to solve it isn’t to look upon workers with suspicion and turn the workplace into a prison.
 Instead, you can minimize the risk of employee theft through a culture of trust.
 One important on-site risk involves potential theft by disloyal employees.
 To the extent possible, you can avoid giving a single staff member access to all of your company’s bank accounts and spread the risk of embezzlement by limiting an individual employee’s access to your company’s money.